JohnW876/johnwithey1/README.md

 1. As a fan of art/photography, I want to discover new work by new artists, so that I can satisfy my interest and passions.

-2. As an artist’s agent, I want to quickly assess the suitability of a new artist, so I can decide whether or not to represent them.
+2. As an artist’s agent, I want to quickly evaluate the suitability of a new artist, so I can decide whether or not to represent them.

 3. As an artist’s  agent, I want to follow the artist’s progress over time, so that I can assess their suitability for representation.

 4. As an artist/photographer, I want to see and view work by my piers, so I can find inspiration.

-5. As a fellow artist/photographer, I want to find collaborators, so that I can get in touch and we can work together.
+5. As a fellow artist/photographer, I want to find potential collaborators, so that I can get in touch and find out if we can work together.

 6. As a fan of the artist, I want to get all the latest news, info and social activity, so I can keep up to date with my interests.